 When the eggs hatched we decided to collect the chicks and raise them ourselves.
 We placed the chicks, nine of them, in a box with a light bulb to keep them warm.
-We put in chick booster food and water.
+We put in some chick booster food and water.
 We kept this box inside the house.

 Later, the coop became too small for them.
 By this time, it was possible to identify the sex of the chickens – we had five roosters and four hens.
 The chickens began bullying one hen and the roosters began fighting each other.
 The chickens also decided to roost on our balcony.
-This became a problem because the balcony was getting dirty with chicken shit.
+This became a problem because the balcony was getting dirty with chicken poo.

 Because of the numerous problems of mites, chickens insisting on laying eggs in the house and roosters disappearing, we decided to build a chicken run/house.
 This was an area in the garden that had a high bamboo fence, a coop inside, and a roofed section for hens to lay their eggs.